piersroberts/react-collapsible/README.md

 ### `classParentString` | *string* | default: Collapsible
 Use this to overwrite the parent CSS class for the Collapsible component parts.
 Read more in the CSS section below.

+### `do` | *string* | default: null
+Immediately change the internal state of the component to be collapsed, or not collapsed or remain the same.
+Currently understood commands are; 'open', 'close' and 'toggle'.
+Anything else will do nothing.

 ### `handleTriggerClick` | *function*
 Define this to override the click handler for the trigger link.